BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 From speed and from the sense of helplessness that comes with being swept along arise ancient dreams: dreams of overcoming death itself, or even of transcending humanity.
 Prophets of such visions want more than private autonomy---they seek an apocalyptic novelty.
 Richard Rorty called them *ironist theorists*.{cite}`rorty:1989`.[^13]

-They are, in Rorty's words, "heroes of the private" and "enemies of the public," because they distrust inherited vocabularies and rob people of their solidarity.
+They are, in Rorty's words, "heroes of the private" but "risky for public discourse," because they distrust inherited vocabularies and rob people of their solidarity.
 Their idea of progress is questionable (and antisocial), and they harbor contempt for what liberals call the *open society*.
 What today's ironist theorists share with Heidegger is *nihilophobia*---a fear and rejection of nihilism---that continues to mark Western thought.[^14]
+Rorty's worry was that ironism, if made public, can undermine liberal solidarity.

 When the alphabet was introduced, Plato feared it would destroy memory.
 In some respects, he was right: oral traditions declined.
 But writing also enabled memory to be externalized and preserved in new ways.
 Was the alphabet, then, a "bad" technology?
 Most of us would disagree.